tonyjurg/N1904addons/docs/using_the_morpheus_features.md

 ## Morpheus feature classes

-The total number of distinct Text-Fabric features related to the Morpheus morphological analysis is currently around 900.
+The total number of distinct Text-Fabric features related to the Morpheus morphological analysis is close to a thousand.
 Without a logical taxonomy this would be unable to handle.
 Therefore, the Morpheus related Text-Fabric features are devided into four main groups:

 Class | Naming patern | Function and maps to datatype
 --- | --- | ---